GSA-TTS/identity-site/content/_partners/our-services._en.md

 subtitle: >-
     ## Understanding our service levels
 subsection: >-
     Login.gov provides two service levels for partners: authentication and identity verification.
-Login.gov leverages the <a target="_blank" href="https://pages.nist.gov/800-63-3/" class="external-link">NIST 800-63-3 Digital Identity Guidelines</a> for Identity Assurance Level (IAL) and Authenticator Assurance Level (AAL).
+Login.gov leverages the <a href="https://pages.nist.gov/800-63-3/" class="external-link">NIST 800-63-3 Digital Identity Guidelines</a> for Identity Assurance Level (IAL) and Authenticator Assurance Level (AAL).
 Login.gov allows you to configure your IAL and AAL depending on the needs of your application.
 self_identity_auth: >-
     ### Self-asserted identity and authentication (IAL1/AAL2)